To levende og en død (novel)

-To levende og en død is a 1931 Norwegian novel written by Sigurd Christiansen.
+To levende og en død (lit.
+Two living and one dead) is a 1931 Norwegian novel written by Sigurd Christiansen.
 A post office worker, due for promotion, faces a crisis of conscience when his workplace is robbed.

 Adaptations

 The novel has been turned into feature films on three occasions: a 1937 Norwegian film To levende og en død was made, directed by Gyda Christensen and Tancred Ibsen, a 1947 Czech film A Dead Man Among the Living directed by Bořivoj Zeman and a 1961 British-Swedish film Two Living, One Dead directed by Anthony Asquith.